Are there any special conditions involved with working at DFS?

 What information should I include on my application?

-You should describe in detail all of your training and experience on your application, to include both paid and volunteer work.
-Ensure that all sections of the application are completed, including employment eligibility status, veteran status, salary history, and criminal convictions.
-It is very important that you provide complete and detailed information about your qualifications so your application can be accurately evaluated.
+You should describe in detail all of your relevant training and experience on your application and/or resume, to include both paid and volunteer work.
+Ensure that all mandatory sections of the application are completed, including employment eligibility status, veteran status, and any applicable education, licenses, certifications and required documents (such as transcripts).
+It is very important that you provide complete and detailed information about your qualifications so your application/resume can be accurately evaluated.

 How do I apply for an internship?